cwld/ubuntu-config-tool/README.md

 ### Service

 This service section in the configuration indicates how the service is to be run and restarted.
-This should be an sh command that can be executed and returns within a reasonable (ie must control a daemonset).
+These commands should be shell command that can be executed and return within a reasonable (ie must control a daemonset).
-The start command should not restart the service if called when the service is running, and should simply return, as this will be called every time the config tool is run.
+The restart command will restart the service if any files or packages are updated by this tool, otherwise the start command will be called to ensure the service is running.
-The restart command will restart the service if any files marked as 'requiresRestart: true' are updated.
 For example, if you wanted to launch nginx, your config would look like this:
 ```
 ...